cshuptrine/nyckle-website-new/_posts/2021-05-12-automl-comment-moderation-in-rails-app.md

 date: 2021-05-12
 title: AutoML Comment Moderation in a Rails App
 author: dan
-summary: Using machine learning to help curate user content
+description: Using machine learning to help curate user content
 ---

 ## The Problem